FAQs for Lafayette Students

 To see WebBridge when you're using Google Scholar off campus, configure your "Library Links" preferences for Lafayette College.
 More >>

 No. The Reprographic Service Center in the basement of Marquis Hall has a fax machine that students may use for a small fee.
-(The fax machine in the basement of Farinon is for outgoing faxes only.)
 If the subject of your fax is closely related to Lafayette, you can try asking the appropriate administrative office if they can help out.

 Several web sites allow you to send faxes for free; some allow you to receive them too (via email); and some offer tiered free/fee services.
 Free sending is available through faxZERO.
 A Google search for free fax turns up several other possibilities.

 Can I see honors theses written by Lafayette students in past years?

 Yes.
 Honors theses are kept in Special Collections and College Archives on the second floor of Skillman Library.
 Special Collections is open 10:00-noon and 1:00-5:00 or by appointment (610.330.5148), Monday through Friday.